 - Select the Create Account link and provide the requested information.

 The email address you provide for your profile will be used as the primary mode of communication from The Graduate School.
-If you need to create a second application for a later term or program, you must create a new account with a different user name.

-STEP THREE: PROVIDE APPLICATION INFORMATION
+STEP TWO: PROVIDE APPLICATION INFORMATION

-- International Information (if applicable)
+- Test Scores (if applicable)

 - Campus Safety

-STEP FOUR: SUBMIT APPLICATION AND APPLICATION FEE
+STEP THREE: SUBMIT APPLICATION AND APPLICATION FEE

-STEP FIVE: RECEIVE VERIFICATION
+STEP FOUR: RECEIVE VERIFICATION

 Following submission, you will receive an email verifying receipt of the application and an introductory email from an Admissions Specialist.
 These and all future correspondence will be sent to the email address provided in your application.

-STEP SIX: CHECK APPLICATION STATUS
+STEP FIVE: CHECK APPLICATION STATUS

 If you answer “yes” to any of the questions, you will be required to provide an explanation that gives the approximate date of each incident, explains the circumstances, and reflects on what you learned from the experience.
 The university reserves the right to require an additional statement form an appropriate official corroborating your account, either before acting on your application or before permitting you to enroll.
 Your failure to provide such a statement upon request may be grounds to deny or withdraw your admission or to dismiss you after enrollment.